 Background?
 Derrick has been CFU President for four years – having taken over from the infamous Jack Warner – and General Secretary of the ABFA for 12 years.
 Arguably one of the most important things he’s implemented during the last 48 months has been having Caribbean Cup matches played on FIFA dates.
 This was brought in for the 2014 competition and has enabled countries to call up their best players from abroad, as a result raising the overall quality of the spectacle.
 On a club level, he was the chairman of the now-defunct Antigua Barracuda FC which folded two years ago due to stadium problems and financial issues.
 Away from football administration, Derrick is a director of of the Antigua Commercial Bank based in St John’s.
 He is well-educated: holding a Bachelor of Science Degree in Mechanical Engineering from Florida Institute of Technology and a Master of Science Degree in Business Administration from the University of the West Indies.

 Controversy?
 Along with virtually every other Caribbean official at the time, Derrick was involved in the 2011 CFU cash-for-votes scandal at the Hyatt Regency in Trinidad’s capital, Port of Spain.
 He was reprimanded and fined 300 CHF (Swiss Franc) by FIFA’s Ethics Committee.
 But he wasn’t banned like other officials were.
 In April earlier this year, Derrick was forced to exit the CONCACAF presidential race after failing integrity checks carried out by FIFA.
 Apparently he had passed CONCACAF’s integrity checks but FIFA’s Independent Audit and Compliance chief Domenico Scala believed Derrick’s involvement in the aforementioned cash-for-votes scandal and alleged misuse of FIFA development funding were sufficient for him to be ruled out.
-Derrick protested the decision, naturally, without any luck.
+Derrick protested the decision without any luck.
 Even more recently, Derrick has complained to CONCACAF boss Victor Montagliani about the way in which recent Caribbean Pro League meetings have been set up.
-He thinks David John-Williams, whose profile is below, is circumventing the governance system with the support of CONCACAF, FIFA and UEFA.
-It’s 100% worth clicking on the above hyperlink to find out more about this if you’re interested.

 Prospects?
 His time at the top of the table is probably up.
-The tide is turning against him in favour of a certain Trinbagonian official.
+The tide seems to be turning against him.

 David John-Williams – Trinidad & Tobago FA (TTFA) President and owner of W Connection

 Controversy?
-It was reported by the excellent Wired 868 website that John-Williams won the TTFA election illegitimately and some people think the voting process should be done again.
-There has been a particular amount of controversy surrounding John-Williams lately due to his role in the organisation of Pro League meetings.
+It was reported by the Wired 868 website that John-Williams won the TTFA election illegitimately and some people think the voting process should be done again.
 He’s been accused of ‘selling out the Caribbean’ and been labelled as a ‘new Jack Warner’.
-Again, it really is worth checking out those hyperlinks.

 Prospects?
 Pretty good as things stand.
-It’s fair to say that John-Williams is in the driving seat.
+John-Williams is seemingly in the driving seat.

 Hillaren Frederick – US Virgin Islands FA (USVI) President